andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 ---
 date: 2024-03-03
-title: Use Terraform to manage Cloudflare for your Remix.run app
+title: Use Terraform for your Remix app's Cloudflare infra
 description: Terraform is an infrastructure as code tool that enables you to provision and manage infrastructure.
 Let's get started using Terraform to provision Cloudflare infrastructure for your Remix projects.
 categories: [DevOps, Remix.run, Terraform, Cloudflare]
 ---